kawaguchi0422/furima-39559/README.md

 | user(FK) | references | null: false, foreign_key: true |

 ### Association
-- has_many :items
+- has_many :comments
-- has_one :purchases
+- has_one :purchase
 - belongs_to :user

 ## commentsテーブル